top of page

 Penzance

 Penzance is the largest town in the Penwith area of Cornwall.
 It has a fabulous promenade with many places to eat, including street food.
 From Penzance you can fly or sail to the Isles of Scilly.
 The local outdoor, seawater lido, Jubilee Pool, has a geo-thermal area and cafe.
-Penlee Gallery permanently exhibits local art and hosts guest collections.
+Penlee Gallery exhibits a collection of local art and hosts guest collections.

 Port Isaac